Pearson PLC interim results (unaudited)

 Associates and joint ventures

-Business Day & Financial Mail, the South African titles in which we own a 50% interest, have also been hit by the advertising slowdown.
-Sales of Business Day and Financial Mail have held firm.
+Business Day & Financial Mail, the South African titles in which we own a 50% interest, held their circulation steady and reduced their costs.